 Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

-When a trait specified method is called, the compiler will generate code to dispatch the call to the concrete method implementing the trait specification.
+When a trait-specified method is called, the compiler will generate code to dispatch the call to the concrete method implementing the trait specification.
 Rust supports two types of dispatch:

 We will use the following example to illustrate the difference between static and dynamic dispatch.